WeConnectArchive/waltz-SDK-example/README.md

 pod install

-Open the workspace (ThirdParty.xcworkspace)

-Open the ViewController.swift

-Change the following line with your license:

-WaltzTransactionMgr.sharedManager.beginTransaction(withLicenseKey: "PUT---YOUR---iOS---LICENSE---HERE")

-You can build and run on a device

-You Need to click on "Start transaction"

-Then the first time you will have to log with valid credential and you will then be redirect to the QR that will enable you to open a door (that you have access)

-You have 1 callback (WltzTransactionMgrDelegate) that you can implement:

-    func didFinishWaltzTransactionWithErrorCode(_ errorCode: WltzTransactionResponseCodes)

-The code you can receive are the following:

-typedef enum{

-    WltzMissingCameraPermissions = 11,

-    WltzNoInternetAccess,

-    WltzFailedToSignIn,

-    WltzFailedToRefreshJWT,

-    WltzFailedToResetEmail,

-    WltzFailedToRefreshKeys,

-    WltzCouldNotFinishTransaction,

-    WltzAcessGranted,

-    WltzUserCancelledTransaction,

-    WltzTrialPeriodExpired,

-    WltzIncorredLicenseKey,

-    WltzSDKVersionInvalid,

-    WltzVersionFormatInvalid,

-    WltzVersionError,

-    WltzMutualLogout,

-    WltzNoError

-}WltzTransactionResponseCodes;
+## SDK initialization

+1. Open the workspace (ThirdParty.xcworkspace)

+2. Open the AppDelegate.swift

+3. Change the following line with your license and your appUid:

+        WaltzSDKMgr.sharedManager.initManager(licenseKey: "PUT---YOUR---iOS---LICENSE---HERE", appUid: "PUT---YOUR---VENDOR---UUID---HERE")

+You can now build and run on a device

+## Start a transaction

+Internet connection is required

+You need to request the camera permission

+1. You need to call the fallowing function:

+        WaltzSDKMgr.sharedManager.beginTransaction()

+Then the first time you will have to log with valid credential and you will then be redirect to the QR that will enable you to open a door (that you have access) after that the user won't have to log again if he use the application regularly.

+2. Transaction result: you have 1 callback (WltzSDKMgrDelegate) that you can implement:

+        func didFinishWaltzTransactionWithErrorCode(_ errorCode: SDKResponseCodes)

+## Geofencing feature

+The user have to be logged in to use it.
+Internet connection is required for the first call after that it is no longer need but if it is not provided the geofence won't be updated.

+You need to request the location and notication permission

+1. Start the service

+        WaltzSDKMgr.sharedManager.startGeofenceService()

+2. Stop the service

+        WaltzSDKMgr.sharedManager.stopGeofenceService()

+3. Gefence result: you have 1 callback (WltzSDKMgrDelegate) that you can implement:

+        func didFinishWaltzGeofenceSetupWithErrorCode(_ errorCode: SDKResponseCodes)

+## Guest feature

+The user have to be logged in to use it.
+Internet connection is required for all calls

+1. Send an invitation

+        let firstName = "iOS SDK first name" let lastName = "iOS SDK last name" let email = "iossdk@example.com"
+        let phoneNumber = "5145457878"

+        let startDate = Date()
+        let endDate = Date(timeIntervalSinceNow: 30*60)
+        WaltzSDKMgr.sharedManager.sendInvitation(firstName: firstName, lastName: lastName, email: email, phoneNumber: phoneNumber, startDate: startDate, endDate: endDate)

+2. My Guests (invitations sent)

+        WaltzSDKMgr.sharedManager.getMyGuests()

+3. My Invitations (invitations received)

+        WaltzSDKMgr.sharedManager.getMyInvitations()

+4. Results are sent in those 3 functions:

+        func didGetWaltzMyGuestsWithErrorCode(_ errorCode: SDKResponseCodes, guests: [InvitationResponse]?)

+        func didGetWaltzMyInvitationsWithErrorCode(_ errorCode: SDKResponseCodes, invitations: [InvitationResponse]?)

+        func didSendWaltzInvitationWithErrorCode(_ errorCode: SDKResponseCodes)

+2 first two have a list of invitations that were made by the user and the last one only the status

+## Waltz error code

+    typedef enum {

+	// SDK validation
+	APP_UID_NOT_EXIST,
+	LICENSE_KEY_NOT_EXIST,
+	LICENSE_KEY_IS_EXPIRED,
+	SDK_VERSION_IS_EXPIRED,
+	NO_INTERNET_CONNECTION,
+	UNKNOWN_PLATFORM,
+	INVALID_JWT,
+	SHOULD_LOGIN,

+	// Transaction
+	ACCESS_GRANTED,
+	ACCESS_DENIED,
+	CAMERA_PERSMISSION_NOT_GRANTED,

+	// Authentification
+	FORGOT_PASSWORD_REQUEST_SEND,
+	LOGIN_CANCELLED,
+	LOGIN_FAILED,
+	LOGOUT,

+	// Guests
+	INVALID_FIRST_NAME,
+	INVALID_LAST_NAME,
+	INVALID_EMAIL_FORMAT,
+	INVALID_START_DATE,
+	INVALID_END_DATE,
+	USER_CANNOT_INVITE,

+	// Geofence
+	LOCATION_PERSMISSION_NOT_GRANTED,
+	NOTIFICATION_PERSMISSION_NOT_GRANTED,

+	// Backend response
+	SUCCESS,
+	FAILURE
+    } SDKResponseCodes;

 # Android
 cd Android